zhliau/fika-headless-docker/README.md

   ```

 ### Container stalls at wine: RLIMIT_NICE is <=20
-This happens sometimes when the container is force-recreated e.g. by `docker-compose up --force-recreate`.
+This happens sometimes on first boot or when the container is force-recreated e.g. by `docker-compose up --force-recreate`.
 I have no idea why it happens, but to solve it you can
 - Just wait.
 Almost exactly 5 minutes after this line is emitted, the client will resume starting normally
-- Recreate the container again by stopping and deleting it, then bringing it back up with `docker run` or `docker-compose up`
+- Restart the container with `docker restart` or `docker-compose restart`.
+This will force the client to start up immediately.

 # Development
 ### Building